lengfei5/atac_seq/README.md

-Here is a piple to process, align and peak calling atac-seq data In addition, this folder includes only ATAC-seq specific steps:
+# A piple to process, align and peak calling, motif analysis for atac-seq data

+In addition, this folder includes only ATAC-seq specific steps:
 1) trim adaptor sequences using atac-seq specific method by comparing paired_end fastq files
 2) shift read 4bp for postive strand and 5bp for negative strand